-- (1) The applicant for certification must have a basic understanding of North Carolina family law.
-Applicants should be able to demonstrate that they have completed at least twelve hours of basic family law education by: - a. attending workshops or programs on topics such as separation and divorce, alimony and postseparation support, equitable distribution, child custody and support, and domestic violence; - b. completing an independent study on these topics, such as viewing or listening to video or audio programs on family law topics; or - c. having equivalent North Carolina family law experience, including work experience that satisfies one of the categories set forth in the Commission's policy on interpreting Rule 8(a)(1) (e.g., the applicant is an experienced family law judge or board certified family law attorney). - (2) The applicant for certification must: - a. have an Advanced Practitioner Designation from the Association for Conflict Resolution (ACR) and have earned an undergraduate degree from an accredited four-year college or university; or - of b. have completed either (i) fortv hours Commission-certified family and divorce mediation training; or (ii) forty hours of Commission-certified trial court mediation training and sixteen hours of Commission-certified supplemental family and divorce mediation training; and be - 1. a member in good standing of the North Carolina State Bar or a member similarly in good standing of the bar of another state and eligible to apply for admission to the North Carolina State Bar under Chapter 1, Subchapter C, of the North Carolina State Bar Rules and the Rules Governing the Board of Law Examiners and the Training of Law Students, 27 N.C.
+- a. attending workshops or programs on topics such as separation and divorce, alimony and postseparation support, equitable distribution, child custody and support, and domestic violence; - b. completing an independent study on these topics, such as viewing or listening to video or audio programs on family law topics; or - c. having equivalent North Carolina family law experience, including work experience that satisfies one of the categories set forth in the Commission's policy on interpreting Rule 8(a)(1) (e.g., the applicant is an experienced family law judge or a North Carolina State Bar board certified family law specialist). - (2) The applicant for certification must: - a. have been designated a Family Mediator Advanced Practitioner by the Association for Conflict Resolution (ACR) and have earned an undergraduate degree from an accredited four-year college or university; or - b. completed either forty hours of have (i) Commission-certified family and divorce mediation training; or (ii) forty hours of Commission-certified trial court mediation training and sixteen hours of Commission-certified supplemental family and divorce mediation training; and be - 1. a member in good standing of the North Carolina State Bar or a member similarly in good standing of the bar of another state and eligible to apply for admission to the North Carolina State Bar under Chapter 1, Subchapter C, of the North Carolina State Bar Rules and the Rules Governing the Board of Law Examiners and the Training of Law Students, 27 N.C.
 Admin.
 Code 1C.0105, with at least five years of experience after the date of licensure as a judge, practicing attorney, law professor, or mediator, or must possess equivalent experience;